BurhanH/burhanh.github.io/_posts/2019-06-23-python-comprehensions-thoughts.markdown

 ![no-comprehension](/assets/python-no-comprehension.png "No comprehension")

-Second function will do the same but we will use comprehensions:
+Second function will do the same but we will use the comprehensions:

 ![comprehension](/assets/python-comprehension.png "With comprehension")